 Literary translation remains a challenge for MT.
 Features such as metaphors, idiomatic expressions, and style coherence are hard to handle for machines.
 Even though technical writing has been made easier by neural machine translation (NMT), literary translation is an issue.
 MT has to overcome verb variety, syntactic complexity, and discourse coherence in a bid to offer natural, high-quality translations, as proposed by Weng and Wang (2020).
 They demand a human-machine collaborative translation ecology to transcend technical limitations.
 Because human translators are more adept at creative adaptations and contextual adjustments, compared to MT’s sequential calculation.

 In addition, translators in literary translation often choose between close to the original text or paraphrasing according to their understanding.
 Xu Tianzhen, in Xu and Xie (2018), mentioned that when judging a good translated literary work, it is also important to evaluate whether the translated work can help readers enter the literary world of the original work, which cannot be achieved through absolute faithfulness alone.
 Translators need more translations to express, to retranslate and to find the beauty of the original work.
-And Wen Min, in Xu, and Xie (2018) separated translators into two groups: “character actors,” who precisely emulate the source tone, and “natural-style actors,” who volunteer to adopt their own style.
+And Wen Min, in Xu and Xie (2018) separated translators into two groups: “character actors,” who precisely emulate the source tone, and “natural-style actors,” who volunteer to adopt their own style.
 This categorization sheds fresh light on the ethical boundaries of translator intervention.

 The career of post-editing combines human linguistic skills and technology.
 Contemporary research targets workflow optimization, reducing cognitive load, and compensating for MT limitations.
 Hybrid approaches achieving a blend of efficiency and precision using automatic techniques supplemented with human sense prove optimum for technical jargon and stylistic consistency.
 While MT is employed to provide initial translations, human intervention is still required to address complex semantic and terminological issues.